 SECTION 2B-404.
-IMPLIED WARRANTY: INFORMATIONAL CONTENT AND SERVICES.
+IMPLIED WARRANTY: INFORMATIONAL CONTENT

+AND SERVICES.

-- (a) Subject to subsections (b) and (c), if a licensor that is a merchant provides services, access, informational content, data processing, or the like, the licensor warrants that there is no inaccuracy, flaw, or other error in the informational content caused by a failure of the licensor to exercise reasonable care and workmanlike effort in its performance in collecting, compiling, transcribing, or transmitting the information.
-This warranty is not breached merely because the performance does not yield a result consistent with the objectives of the licensee or because the informational content is not accurate or is incomplete. - (b) A warranty does not arise under subsection (a) for: - (1) the aesthetic value, commercial success, or market appeal of the content; - (2) published informational content; - (3) informational content that is merely incidental to a transfer of rights and does not constitute a material portion of the value in the transaction; or - (4) informational content prepared or created by a third party, if the licensor, acting as a conduit, provided no more than editorial services with respect to the content, and made the informational content available in a form that identifies it as being the work of the third party, except to the extent that the lack of care or workmanlike effort that caused the loss occurred in the licensor's performance in providing the content.
+(a) Subject to subsections (b) and (c), a merchant that provides services, access, informational content, data processing, or the like, warrants that there is no inaccuracy, flaw, or other error in the informational content caused by its failure to exercise reasonable care and workmanlike effort in its performance in collecting, compiling, transcribing, or transmitting the information.
+This warranty is not breached merely because the performance does not yield a result consistent with the objectives of the licensee or because the informational content is not accurate or is incomplete.

+(b) A warranty does not arise under subsection (a) for:

+(1) the aesthetic value, commercial success, or market appeal of the content;

+(2) published informational content;

+(3) informational content that is merely incidental to a transfer of rights and does not constitute a material portion of the value in the transaction; or

+(4) informational content prepared or created by a third party, if the party, acting as a conduit, provided no more than editorial services with respect to the content, and made the informational content available in a form that identifies it as being the work of the third party, except to the extent that the lack of care or workmanlike effort that caused the loss occurred in the party's performance in providing the content.